 Vassar has a reputation for being extremely liberal, left-wing, pretty progressive in terms of its ethos.
 And I did ask the tour guide about that, and she said, “Yep, pretty much, it is true to its reputation.”
 But I’m always looking for independent indicators of that understanding.
 So we’re in the dormitory taking a look around and it’s very beautiful, these really old, stately buildings, it’s gorgeous.
 And every parlor in the buildings has a Steinway piano.
 It’s really attractive.

 So we’re talking and parents are asking questions about dormitories — it’s usually the parents that ask the questions, right?
 And one of the questions that parents have, “Is it co-ed by floor, co-ed by room, co-ed by hall, how’s that work?”
-And so the tour guide dutifully explained and went on about the living arrangements, there’s one dorm that’s all women.
+So the tour guide dutifully explained and went on about the living arrangements, there’s one dorm that’s all women.
 And then at the very end, she said, “And all the bathrooms are gender-neutral.
 So let’s move on to the next place.”
 And the parents, of course, many of them, their eyes lit up, “Gender-neutral?
 Bathrooms, gender-neutral?
 That means that anybody can use the bathroom?”

 Of course, this is not a particularly new thing, that there have been campuses since the 1960s that have had gender-neutral living arrangements, but at a place like Vassar and a few others, that is the norm.
 So you walk into the bathroom and the toilet stalls, the shower stalls, are first-come first-serve, doesn’t matter which gender you are or how you identify, everyone has equal access to those facilities.
 Now if they’re co-ed by floor, co-ed by hallway, there are some practicalities that would suggest that the majority of people using this particular bathroom are going to be man and this one is going to be woman, but there’s no rule, right?
 There’s no indication on the door that this is the men’s room and this is the women’s room.